mirte-robot/mirte-documentation/doc/prepare_microcontroller.rst

 Prepare microcontroller
 #######################

-Zoef also need some software on the microcontroller.
-Zoef uses the telemetrix protocol for this.
+Mirte also need some software on the microcontroller.
+Mirte uses the telemetrix protocol for this.
 There are two ways to upload this to the microcontroller.

 Upload from web interface